 A light green, loose-leafed, summer butterhead lettuce that stands up well to drought.
 The soft leaves have a mild flavour and fine texture.
 So named because it produces black seeds.
 Seed Guardian Mike Wicken says, “An excellent variety with good flavour when young.”

 A beautiful, productive California heirloom, popular in the USA but was almost unknown here.
 A large, non-hearting lettuce; the attractive, arrowhead-shaped leaves have a distinctive bronze tinge and mild flavour.
-Drought and cold hardy, so ideal for autumn sowing and overwintering; it survived frost and snowfall at Ryton.
-Also less popular with slugs.
+Drought and cold hardy, so ideal for autumn sowing and overwintering; it's also less popular with slugs.
+The merits of this variety have been recognised by commercial seed companies, and it is to be included on the National List under its synonym Bronze Beauty.
+Although now it can be considered safe, we will continue to make it available to members for as long as our stocks last.

 This is one of the oldest of the cos lettuces and considered one of the hardiest of its type, suitable for summer or autumn sowing.
 It is exceedingly crisp and well flavoured.
 The leaves are large, broad and scooped around the margins.
 When exposed to sunlight these become a brownish-bronze, hence the name.